 (SCT Inst) scheme and the existing SEPA payment infrastructures.

-It enables in to efficiently process incoming and outgoing OLO instant credit transfers through highly automated funds transfer systems available in the Euro Leg and, if available, via similar systems in the respective non-Euro Leg countries or jurisdictions.
+It enables PSPs in SEPA to efficiently process incoming and outgoing OLO instant credit transfers through highly automated funds transfer systems available in the Euro Leg and, if available, via similar systems in the respective non-Euro Leg countries or jurisdictions.

 It gives PSPs in SEPA the opportunity to offer their customers a faster execution of such international payment transactions, more up-front transparency on costs and parties involved, and a better payment status traceability.

-Key benefits provided by the
+Key benefits of the OCT Inst scheme

 Payers and Payees

-- Payers and Payees in the Euro Leg have an account-to-account based payment solution supporting both incoming and outgoing international instant euro credit transfers.
+- Payers and Payees in the Euro Leg have an account-to-account (A2A) based payment solution supporting both incoming and outgoing international instant euro credit transfers.